 The majority of housing at Agassiz Village is in large bunkhouse cabins with electricity and two small lavatories.
 Shower facilities are in separate buildings nearby.

-Families will be housed together and grouped according to the age of the youngest children.
-For smaller family groups, two families might share a bunk house and each take a side of the room.
-There are four sets (top and bottom) of bunk beds on each side.
-A Pied Piper will lead the young children back to their cabins at bedtime, and roving monitors will be on duty after that so parents are free to enjoy the evening dancing.
+Families will be housed together and grouped according to the age of the youngest children to support evening childcare.
+Families should expect to share a cabin with another family, with a curtain to divide the space.
+There are four sets (top and bottom) of bunk beds on each side of the divided room.
 You may wish to bring a small headlight or reading lamp for wind-down at bedtime.
+You can also bring electric lights with an extension cord.
+Each side of the cabin has one set of outlets.

-There are a limited number of dorm-style double occupancy rooms in larger buildings with shared bathrooms down the hall.
 Campers can bring trailers or small RVs, but no electric hookups or sewer connections are available.
 Tent camping is also available.

 You will get your housing assignment when you arrive at camp.
 If you have requests for particular cabins or types of housing, please list them when you register for camp.
 You can also log into CDSS Commons after registration to update your information at any time.
 Housing choices are limited!
 We do our best to fulfill requests but can’t promise that you will get your first choice.